aws-samples/eks-blueprints-for-terraform-workshop/content/040_advanced/010_hub_and_spoke/020_create-spoke-cluster/010-provision-spoke.md

 cp ~/environment/hub/outputs.tf ~/environment/spoke
 ```

-### 5. Copy variable values file to the cluster
+### 5. Configure addons

-We copy and reset the addons, so that we enable when required.
-We copy the terraform configuration file to define the variable, but we deactivate Argo CD, as we don't want to deploy it on spoke cluster.
+We will copy the terraform configuration but disable Argo CD since we do not want to deploy it on the spoke cluster:

 ```bash
 cp ~/environment/hub/terraform.tfvars ~/environment/spoke/terraform.tfvars